A photo, a smell, a melody . . . can trigger a memory and emotion.

 7. Improve your Emotional Quotient.

 Practice identifying your feelings and managing them.
 I’ve discovered it’s something that is crucial for crucial to my success and happiness.
 I read recently that people with high EQ’s make the best employees … so, what have you got to lose?

-So, don’t run from your emotions.
-Good or bad they are part of who you are.
-Learn how to manage and use them for success.
+Don’t run from your emotions … good or bad they are part of who you are.
+When you and I learn how to manage them we can use them for success.

-Rev and I have a date that has painful memories attached to it.
+Rev and I have one date in particular that has painful memories attached to it.
 So we intentionally do things that day to make new happy memories.
 We even picked up our puppy, Sadie, on that particular date so we’d have something happy to remember each time that date rolls around.

-With God’s help, you have the power to choose your attitude and live your life with joy, focused on happy memories and blessings.
+With God’s help, you and I have the power to we need to live with joy … intentionally focused on happy memories and blessings.

 A prayer for God’s help with emotion management.

 Father, by Your grace, help me manage my emotions.
-Memories and their attached emotions are part of life but with your help, I believe I can live with joy.
-Please help me to focus on my blessings as I surrender every past painful memory to Your love and grace.
+Painful memories and their attached emotions are a part of my life but with Your help, I believe I can release the pain and live with joy.
+Please help me to focus on my blessings as I surrender my past painful memories to Your love and grace.
 In Jesus name.
 Amen.